-How do three pipes instead of one make food waste and wastewater handling smarter – so it’s effortless for Helsingborg residents to keep our environment pristine and preserve water, energy and nutrients from literally going to waste?
+How do three pipes instead of one make food waste and wastewater handling smarter, so it’s effortless for Helsingborg residents to keep our environment pristine and preserve water, energy, and nutrients from literally going to waste?

-This squeezes all possible value out of the food and water we use.
+This squeezes all the possible value out of the food and water we use.
 It also reduces greenhouse emissions by over 50% compared to the traditional system, cutting energy and water consumption and landfill waste to an absolute minimum.